Panel discussion - A retrospective on a changing East Asia

 Following each discussion, panelists answered questions from the audience.

-Former President - East Asia Institute
+Senior Fellow and Trustee - East Asia Institute

 Professor, Department of Political Science - Western Michigan University